-Information on what is causing the message, and remedy measures, can be viewed via the 1 symbol on the display.
+Information on what is causing the message, and remedy measures, can be viewed via the (j) symbol on the display.

 Timestamp

-Navigation Image Diagnostics → Timestamp
+Navigation Image: Barbon Diagnostics → Timestamp

-Description Shows the timestamp of the previous diagnostic message.
+Description Displays the timestamp of the diagnostic message generated for the last diagnostic event that has ended.

 Additional information Read access Operator

 Write access -

 Operating time from restart

 Navigation

-Description Shows the time the device has been in operation since the last device restart.
+Description Indicates how long the device has been in operation since the last time the device was restarted.

 Additional information Read access Operator

-Operating time

 Navigation

 Description Indicates how long the device has been in operation.

 Additional information Read access Operator

 Write access -